• Home

 How to DIY build a tall garden planter for vegetables and easy weeding

 Growing blueberries is different than growing huckleberries, though the plants are so similar.
 Both are worthwhile to grow.
 The person who successfully grows huckleberries is actually the lucky one, as they are the more difficult to grow.
 Blueberries and huckleberries are quite similar in many ways.
 The bushes and even the berries look alike, they have the same requirements for growth, and they both prefer acidic soil.
-However, growing them in the garden isn’t the same between the two.
+However, growing them in the garden isn’t the same between two.

 The preparation of the soil for the two berries is similar.
 This begins with digging a good-sized hole, about 3 feet (1 meter) deep.
 In the hole, add good quality finished compost, to furnish the bushes with food.
 This also lets the soil drain more readily.